rfg-modding/SyncFaction/docs/dev_mode.md

 * `Dev and hidden mods`: if enabled, will show mods from SF CDN.
 Intended for modders to quickly share dev builds.
 Also will display hidden mods, eg. installed updates
 * `UI: Update required`: uncheck to bypass update nag
 * `UI: Interactive/Busy`: toggle locked buttons and "working" state on/off
-* `Repeat App Initialization`: perform checks and actions done on app startup.
+* `Repeat Init`: perform checks and actions done on app startup.
 Used for debugging
 * `Switch Theme`: toggle light/dark theme.
 Used for debugging
 * `Get Logs and Clear Output`: displays logs and removes them from memory, clears text window